 Dogs running at large may result in the owner being charged and/or the dog being impounded.

 Dogs are not permitted on Public Beaches in accordance with the Public Parks By-Law.

 Every owner of a dog shall immediately remove excrement left by the dog and dispose of it in a sanitary manner.

-Cat owners in the City of Sarnia are NOT required to licence their cats.
+Cat owners in the City of Sarnia are NOT required to license their cats.
 Cat owners are required to comply with the Regulation of Dogs and Cats By-Law.